levanduy99/Java-Coding/README.md

 Write a function that reverses a string.
 The input string is given as an array of character `s`.

+2. Reverse Integer

+Given a signed 32-bit integer `x`, return `x` with its digits reversed.

 ## Math
 1. Fizz Buzz